|

 I have a husband, two adult daughters,

-spare time is spent on the computer,
+) My spare time is spent on the computer,

-designing jewelry, or with my family.
+fabric for my stash!) or with my family.

 I have a secret addiction to watching

-"Law and Order", "Big
+"Law and Order", "America's

 and "Project Runway".
 Obviously,